ankidroid/Anki-Android/Contributing.md

   * Grey bullet=missing, Green bullet=done
   * Terms like "%s", "%1$d" are placeholders for strings or numbers which will be filled later by AnkiDroid.
 They must not be changed, e.g. reversed ("1%d2") or filled with spaces ("% s").

 For each grey bullet, translate the English text to your language.

-For terms like "fact" or "leech", see how they are translated in Anki Desktop.
-If you don't have Anki on any computer, see [here](https://translations.launchpad.net/anki/trunk/+pots/ankiqt).
+**Tip:**

+Many terms such as "note" or "leech" and some other messages should be consistent with Anki Desktop.
+You can copy the translations from Anki Desktop via it's [Launchpad page](http://bazaar.launchpad.net/~resolve/anki/master/files/head:/anki/).
+Click on a _language code_.po file (e.g. "ja.po" for Japanese) to view a single language, or click "view revision"->"download tarball" to download all the languages at once.

 ## Logic of the separation in different files